kailash-manasarovar/statement/docs/timeline/2026/july.md

 - They leave soon after I arrive.
 - I never see either of them again.

-### Pretending to be someone you're not
+### They relentlessly pretend to be something they're not

-- I look around me and I see a multi-million dollar budget: houses, vehicles, yoga studios, intricate set ups with very rich people, it's astonishing.
+- I look around me and I see a multi-million dollar budget: houses, vehicles, multiple salaried individuals, a newly refurbished yoga studio building, intricate costly set ups with very rich people, it's astonishing.
 - I think probably 80% of occupants at the Holiday Inn while I was there were spies too.
 - They must be spending an absolute fortune; is that why they keep suggesting cheap hotels to me when I have nowhere to go?
 - Every time they get close to convincing me they're someone else, I remember how much money they're spending, and especially the drones, people, and robots.
+- I remind myself of how little they care about me, and that gets me straight.
+- I notice how desperate they are for me to believe their lie: even painting little white and blue stripes on the window sill on one of the houses backing onto me.
+- It was just getting ridiculous.
-- I wonder why they wouldn't try to help me when I've asked for help with justice continually, and my health and wellbeing, and instead all they've done is given me such a hard time.
+- I remember their silence, how they refused to help me when I've been asking for help with justice continually, and my health and wellbeing when I notice odd injuries, and instead all they've done is stalk me relentlessly wherever I go.
+- I can't figure it out.
+- I tell Taryn that I haven't figured out why what happened happened on the first few days of the course (drugs and psychological torture), but I tell her that when I do figure it out, I will tell her.
+- She keeps asking me about it; but I know she's trying to provoke me into a *poor me* reaction which she can quickly gaslight and dismiss, so I don't give her the opportunity for that.
-- Do they treat men in unique positions like mine the same?
-It seems not but perhaps they're more easily controlled.
+- I have to wonder if they treat men in unique positions like mine the same?
+Did they treat Steve this badly in the beginning?
+It seems not but perhaps men are more easily controlled.
-- It takes a while to figure out what they're really after - it is still utterly illogical and irrational - and when I realize they tried to set me and Steve up for offspring purposes, and when that didn't work out for them, they decided they'd just do it anyway, I'm pretty astonished, and upset, and understand why God said what He did when He said it.
+- It takes a while to figure out what they're really after - it is still utterly illogical and irrational - and when I realize [they tried to set me and Steve up for offspring purposes](../2025/september.md#weddings-at-the-church), and when that didn't work out for them, they decided they'd just do it anyway, (and they'd already been doing it anyway anyway), I'm pretty astonished, and upset, and understand completely why God called them *stupid idiots*.
-- But, again, it's all His Plan, so I'm sure that all of this mess will serve some unique purpose of His we can't guess at, and we can get on with the world-saving.
+- But, again, it's all His Plan, so I'm sure that all of this mess will serve some unique purpose of His we can't guess at, and then we can get on with the world-saving.
-- I realize why God's Plans have to be so unique because there is so much against Him in this violent and violating world that hates itself.
+- I realize why God's Plans have to be so unique and unexpected because there is so much against Him in this violent and violating world full of the self-loathing.

 ### They show me some more recent porn